 5 Common CPR Side Effects and Complications of CPR

-CPR or Cardiopulmonary Resuscitation, is an emergency treatment used to restart a person's heart and breathing during cardiac emergencies.
+CPR stands for Cardiopulmonary Resuscitation.
+It is an emergency treatment used to maintain blood flow and oxygenation to the brain and other vital organs during cardiac emergencies.
 But just how effective is CPR?
 What are the CPR side effects and common CPR complications?
 And, if someone is lucky enough to survive a cardiopulmonary emergency, what does that mean for that person's long-term health?
 This article delves into the common side effects and complications associated with CPR, offering insights to help individuals understand and navigate the complexities of this life-preserving procedure.

-1. Aspiration & Vomiting: During CPR, the forceful chest compressions triggers vomiting in the person being resuscitated.
+Aspiration & Vomiting: During CPR, the forceful chest compressions triggers vomiting in the person being resuscitated (revive from unconsciousness or apparent death).

 Join thousands of professionals that have been certified online with us